Divorce in France

 - Divorce by mutual consent (divorce par consentement mutuel): This is the simplest, fastest divorce whereby both parties agree on everything (custody of the children, contact with the other parent, asset split and so on).
-Before submitting a petition to the judge, the parties will have asked a notary to draft a document showing the agreed asset split (état liquidatif).
+In the case of an amicable divorce no court hearing is necessary.
+An agreement is drawn up with the help of the couple's own lawyers (it is not possible to use the same lawyer) and the document showing the asset split (état liquidatif) lodged with a notary

 - Accepted divorce (divorce accepté): This is put in place when the parties agree that a divorce is inevitable, but have not reached agreement on the split of assets or questions relating to the children.
 The judge will therefore make these decisions for them

-- Contested or hostile divorce (divorce pour faute): This procedure involves a lengthy, often bitter battle, to demonstrate that the other party is responsible for the breakdown in the marriage
+- Contested or hostile divorce (divorce pour faute): This procedure involves a lengthy battle, to demonstrate that the other party is responsible for the breakdown in the marriage

 - Divorce for prolonged separation (altération définitive du lien conjugal): This divorce procedure may be used where a couple have lived apart consistently for more than two years (before 2005, the separation period was six years).